What are special journals?

 The special journals are used to journalize and make the process of recording transactions easier in an accounting system.
 In the daily course of any large business organization, great number of transactions occurs in a single day and It becomes difficult to record every single transaction in the related T-account and sub-ledger.
 Special Journals are therefore used to record these transactions from the source documents on a daily basis as they occur and then these transactions are transferred to the general ledger as if it was a single transaction in a day.
 In this way, special journals make the recording and maintaining of accounting records easier and less complex.

 Special Journals also act as monitoring tools for business organizations.
 These journals reduce the chances of alterations in accounting records as the entries in them are made in a chronological order.

-Now-a-days, the importance of ‘special journals’ has decreased for larger companies.
-In large businesses, the use of modern accounting software is more preferred which bifurcate transactions on their own and update all the sections of the accounting system with only a single entry of transaction.
-However, accounting software programs are expensive and most of the smaller and medium-sized organizations cannot afford to buy and maintain them.
-Such small and medium size entities make use of special journals to organize their business transactions.
+The importance of special journals has decreased for larger companies these days.
+Larger businesses, often use computerized accounting systems which bifurcate transactions on their own and update all the sections of the accounting record with only a single entry of transaction.
+However, accounting software programs are expensive and most of the smaller and medium-sized organizations may not afford to buy and maintain them.
+Such small and medium size entities opt to use special journals to organize their business transactions.